andre487/feed-validator/README.md

-# opensearch-validator
+# feed-validator
-Simple validator for opensearch.xml based on validator.w3.org/feed
+Simple validator for feeds or opensearch.xml based on validator.w3.org/feed